Skip to main content

 Frequently Asked Questions

-You will need vendor tools to capture and export modem diagnostic logs as plaintext — Qualcomm QCAT/QXDM, MediaTek ELT, Samsung ShannonDM, etc. However, logcat.ai itself requires no special tools or plugins.
-Once you have plaintext logs, simply upload them.
-If you already have plaintext logs from logcat, dmesg, or other sources, you can upload those directly without any vendor tools.
+For a Qualcomm baseband capture, no. Upload it as it came off the device and we decode it for you.
+For other vendors you will still need their tools to capture and export modem diagnostic logs as plaintext: MediaTek ELT, Samsung ShannonDM, and so on.
+Either way, logcat.ai itself requires no special tools or plugins.
+If you already have plaintext logs from logcat, dmesg, or other sources, you can upload those directly.

 Deep Research performs multi-step AI investigations within your log file.
-It iteratively searches for relevant events, follows protocol flows, and builds a comprehensive analysis — similar to how an expert engineer would manually trace through the logs, but in seconds.
+It iteratively searches for relevant events, follows protocol flows across baseband and framework, and builds a comprehensive analysis, similar to how an expert engineer would manually trace through the logs, but in seconds.

 Yes.
 Your logs are processed in isolated environments, encrypted at rest and in transit, and never shared between users.
-We understand telecom logs may contain sensitive network configurations — see our privacy policy for full details.
+We understand modem and baseband logs may contain sensitive vendor and network details.
+See our privacy policy for full details.

-Upload your modem diagnostic logs, logcat radio output, or kernel traces and let logcat.ai do the heavy lifting
+Upload your baseband exports, logcat radio output, or kernel traces and let logcat.ai do the heavy lifting across the device-side stack